Register now to make 2021 your healthiest year yet!

-I plan ahead because it is my disaster-preparedness approach to setting myself up for a positive day.
+I plan ahead.
+It is my disaster-preparedness approach to setting myself up for a positive day.
 I started to plan ahead because I could no longer stand the disorganized chaos my life had become.

 I spent much of the past decade in a chronic state of rushing and reaction.
 Not only was I exhausted and unhappy, I felt like I was existing in the shadow of my life, constantly chasing moments I could never catch up to or fully enjoy.
 But if we anticipate what the future may hold, we can create more resources for ourselves to be flexible, mindful, and accepting of our experiences.

-I developed my daily planning practice last fall as the daylight savings time change approached.
-I was attempting to sleep-train myself to leap out of bed at the crack of dawn.
+I developed my daily planning practice last fall as I was attempting to sleep-train myself to leap out of bed at the crack of dawn.
 This plan was not working, because I was not planning ahead at all.
 I was setting my alarm and then kicking my butt for not wanting to get up.
 I had to start from scratch and lay a strong foundation in order to build my perfect day.

 My 4 Daily Planning Mantras:

 1. I am committed to reviewing tomorrow’s schedule in advance.

 “In advance” is the key phrase here.
 I review tomorrow’s calendar throughout the day and adjust as new deadlines and events come up.
 Do you need to call and reserve your spot for a fitness class at the gym?
 Is your spouse traveling for work this week?
 You know your kid’s soccer practice is tomorrow — but is it your turn to drive the carpool?
 If we know what’s coming, we can be proactive in our planning and schedule adequate time for the events in our day, reducing a last-minute scramble or a stressful surprise.

 2. I use tools to help me stay organized.